+Record keeping involves collecting the details of all workers, customers, and visitors who visit a premise.
+This allows for public health officials to effectively identify people who may have been exposed to COVID-19.

+Record keeping/scanning will be required at all levels.
+Businesses, locations or events have a legal requirement to;

-- 14. Record keeping involves collecting the details of all workers, customers, and visitors who visit a premise.
-This allows for public health officials to effectively identify people who may have been exposed to COVID-19. - 15.
-Many businesses and locations are now required to make sure people can easily keep a record of when they visit.
-This is a requirement at Red, Orange and Green. - 16.
-A list of the businesses and event organisers that legally must have a way for customers and visitors to record that they have entered their premises, or attended a gathering or event, is available here.
-It includes cafes, indoor exercise facilities and indoor public facilities.
-Those business are required to: - make sure safe and secure systems and processes are in place so that everyone working on or visiting the premises can scan in or provide their details for contact tracing; - keep contact tracing records for workers, contractors, customers, and volunteers, no matter how long they are there for; - keep a record of everyone aged 12 years or over who visits or works at the premises; and - provide more than one way for people to record their visit, especially for people who are not able to scan QR codes. - 17.
+- make sure safe and secure systems and processes are in place so that everyone working on or visiting the premises can scan in or provide their details for contact tracing. - keep contact tracing records for workers, contractors, customers, and volunteers, no matter how long they are there for. - keep a record of everyone aged 12 years or over who visits or works at the premises. - Provide more than one way for people to record their visit, especially for people who are not able to scan QR codes.

 Put QR Code posters in accessible places.
 Additional details on recording keeping can be found here.